Pyrdacor/Amberstar/FileSpecs/Amberdev.md

+# AMBERDEV format

+The `AMBERDEV.UDO` file is a LOB compressed PRG file.
+So it usually starts with a LOB header.
+After decompression it is a normal PRG file.

 # AMBERDEV data

 The `AMBERDEV.UDO` file contains an assortment of data (and possibly executable code?).
 Some known bits of interest below.